mm-asraf/mm-asraf/README.md

 <h1 align="center"> Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="35"/> I'm Mohd.
 Mahboob Asraf <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/></h1>

 <h3><i>A passionate & Enthusiastic full-stack web developer</i></h3>
-<p>From Starting Learning Machine Design in the White Sheet to the running sets of logics in the javascript Engine,The journey of learning has been great.I am fascinating that how a chunks of code can do magics in the web engine & how it change the UI.I am more excited to be a part of those revolutionary ideas that will gonna  impact the billions of lives,That's why I joined coding bootcamp to accelerate my gears of intense learning desires in the Full Stack Web Development.</p>
+<p>From Starting Learning Machine Design in the White Sheet to the running sets of logics in the javascript Engine,The journey of learning has been great.
+I am fascinating that how a chunks of code can do magics in the web engine & how it change the UI.
+I am more excited to be a part of those revolutionary ideas that will gonna  impact the billions of lives,That's why I joined coding bootcamp to accelerate my gears of intense learning desires in the Full Stack Web Development.</p>

 <h3>Things I code with</h3>
 <p>